Learning temporal relationships between symbols with Laplace Neural Manifolds: Constructing neural timelines of the past and future

 We estimate both the past and the future as functions over neural manifolds.
 Each manifold is a population of processing elements---neurons---each of which is indexed by a position in a coordinate space.
-The coordinates describing the neurons are continuous and locally Euclidean.
-At each moment, each neuron is mapped onto scalar value correspond to its firing rate over a macroscopic period of time on the order of at least tens of ms. We propose that the past and the future are represented by separate manifolds that interact with one another.
+We treat the coordinates as effectively continuous and locally Euclidean.
+At each moment, each neuron is mapped onto a scalar value corresponding to its firing rate over a macroscopic period of time on the order of say 100~ms. We propose that the past and the future are represented by separate manifolds that interact with one another.

 The representations for both the past and the future each utilize two connected manifolds.
 We refer to one kind of manifold, indexed by an effectively continuous variable $s$, as a Laplace space.
 The other kind of manifold, indexed by an effectively continuous variable $\taustar$, is referred to as an inverse space.
-The representations of the past follow previous work in theoretical neuroscience \cite{ShanHowa13,HowaEtal14}, psychology \cite{HowaEtal15}, and neuroscience \cite{BrigEtal20,CaoEtal22}.
+Taken together, we refer to these paired representations as a Laplace Neural Manifold.
+The representations of the past follow previous work in theoretical neuroscience \citep{ShanHowa13,HowaEtal14}, cognitive psychology \citep{HowaEtal15,SaleEtal22}, and neuroscience \citep{BrigEtal20,CaoEtal22}.